 - GRIB—General Regularly-distributed Information in Binary is a concise data format commonly used in meteorology to store historical and forecast weather data.
 The GRIB raster type allows you to add GRIB 1 and GRIB 2 data into a mosaic dataset.

 - HDF—Hierarchical Data Format is a format designed by the National Center for Supercomputing Applications (NCSA) to store scientific data.
 The HDF raster type allows you to add raster data stored in HDF5 or HDF4 into a mosaic dataset.
 Nonraster data stored in an HDF file is ignored by the HDF raster type.

-- netCDF—Network Common Data Form is a file format for storing multidimensional data.
-See Fundamentals of netCDF for more information.
-Currently, netCDF raster types support Climate and Forecast (CF) and Cooperative Ocean/Atmosphere Research Data Service (COARDS) conventions.
+- NetCDF—Network Common Data Form is a file format for storing multidimensional data.
+See Fundamentals of NetCDF for more information.
+Currently, NetCDF raster types support Climate and Forecast (CF) and Cooperative Ocean/Atmosphere Research Data Service (COARDS) conventions.
 NetCDF files created using other conventions may work but are not supported.

-Mosaic datasets can manage one or multiple variables.
+You can add GRIB, HDF, or NetCDF data to a mosaic dataset, which can be used to manage and process multidimensional data.
+Multidimensional mosaic datasets can manage one or multiple variables.
 Whether you should put all variables in one mosaic dataset or create one mosaic dataset per variable depends on the application.

 - If your application only uses one variable, or a few independent variables, one mosaic per variable is easy to create, use, and manage.